Tag Archives: Zoe Boccabella

 It was lovely to share this moment with both Roger and also Cecil Gibson, born and of Millmerran and Western Creek for all of his 86 years.
 While others later became involved, for which I’m very thankful, Cec deserves special mention because he was the first local to pick up on this hidden history after reading about it in, Joe’s Fruit Shop and Milk Bar, and to contact me.
 He remained focussed on honouring the history both at the site and the Millmerran Museum, even when much seemed against him at times.

 The first internment camps in Australia were established under the Menzies government in 1940 and most of these were full by the time the war really ramped up in 1942 and the ‘overflow’ of ‘enemy aliens’ were interned in unofficial and secret camps in isolated state forest and bushland.
-While other countries like Canada apologised to its Italian-Canadian WW2 internees in 2021 and the U.S.A. has introduced a Bill towards doing so, Australia remains silent on this.
-And sadly, most Italian-Australian internees are no longer able to receive an apology.
+Canada apologised to its Italian-Canadian WW2 internees in 2021 and the U.S.A. has introduced a Bill towards doing so, though to date has only issued an apology to Japanese-American internees, while the United Kingdom remains silent.
+Overall, Australia remains silent too except for the state of South Australia who in 2012 acknowledged the wrongful internment of Italian civilians during World War II and called for a federal apology.
+Sadly, most Italian-Australian internees are no longer able to receive an apology.
 That doesn’t mean it’s not important also for their descendants though and all those others who care deeply for their local history.

 Thank you if you read until the very end! 😊 I just couldn’t skimp on this one. 💛 xx